TL;DR

 This is the 'traditional' form of life insurance, which is fully available to applicants over 50.
 It involves a more detailed application process but offers far more flexibility and potentially better value.

-- How it works: You apply for a specific amount of cover over a set term (e.g., until age 90) or for your whole life.
-You must answer questions about your health, family medical history, and lifestyle (e.g., smoking, alcohol).
+- How it works: You apply for a specific amount of cover over a set term (e.g., until age 90) or for your whole life. you should consider whether you may need to answer questions about your health, family medical history, and lifestyle (e.g., smoking, alcohol).

 - Key Feature: The insurer assesses your individual risk.
 Based on this, they decide whether to offer you cover and at what price.